Meywether/lxd_ui/README.md

 Once complete, you will be able to go to the panel at `http://IP:88`, and then add the server, with the provided key during install.

+**Note:** If you install this project in a LXC container, the container must be privalaged and have nesting enabled, also the install will fail after installing snap "core", just press up and run again then it works.

 ## Updates

 The panel will have *many* updates, as it is very much under construction.
 But thankfully updating is simple and wont effect your containers.